 Membership List

-The Secretary of the Association shall maintain a list of current Active Members, Parent/Guardian Members, and Honorary Lifetime Members, and such list of members shall be used to determine eligibility to attend and vote at the Annual General Meeting and any other meetings of the members as dutifully scheduled or called by the Board.
+The Registrar of the Association shall maintain a list of current Active Members, Parent/Guardian Members, and Honorary Lifetime Members via the Association’s CRM, and such list of members shall be used to determine eligibility to attend and vote at the Annual General Meeting and any other meetings of the members as dutifully scheduled or called by the Board.

 Membership Term

 Unless otherwise determined by the Board of Directors, every Membership, other than Honorary Lifetime Memberships, shall commence on or after February 1st in each year, and shall lapse and terminate on the 31st day of January next following the date on which such Membership commenced.
 In the event that the Annual General Meeting is not held or is not completed before January 31st, any Member eligible to participate in that AGM shall have their Membership continue only for the purpose of completing the business of that AGM.